devsh0/HelloMachine/README.md

 3. Raise the signal.

-\* While good enough for a prototype, having `W|X` pages in your program for an extended period of time violates Data Execution Prevention (DEP) and is generally considered a bad idea.
+\* While good enough for a prototype, having `W|X` pages in your program for an extended period of time violates Data Execution Prevention (DEP/NX) and is generally a bad idea.

 ## Build and Run
 * The prototype only targets x86-64 Linux.